Why the UK's universities are in financial crisis

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

-It is against this backdrop that Education Secretary Bridget Phillipson announced an increase in tuition fees in England for the first time in eight years – from £9,250 per year, to £9,535 – in order to "bring stability to university finances".
+It was against this backdrop that Education Secretary Bridget Phillipson announced an increase in tuition fees in England for the first time in eight years – from £9,250 per year, to £9,535 – in order to "bring stability to university finances".

 How are universities funded?

-The total income of UK higher education providers in 2022/23 was about £50bn.
+The total income of UK higher education providers in 2022/23 was about £50 billion.
 Of this, some 52% came from tuition fees (43% of which were paid by international students); 14% came from research grants (from government bodies and charities); and 12% came from direct government funding.
 Other sources of income include donations and endowments.

 Since higher education is devolved, the UK’s different administrations have different funding models.
 In Scotland, home students’ tuition fees are paid directly by the government, meaning Scottish student numbers are capped, unlike in England; all Welsh undergraduates receive a minimum maintenance grant of £1,000 to help with living costs; and in Northern Ireland, fees are capped at £4,750.